 Intarsia knitting worked best for this kind of colorwork, although I also did some stranding between the branched and the letters & numbers.
 I know that many knitters shy away from colorwork, but pillows are a perfect test project!
 It doesn’t have to stretch over a body or a head, so you can practice getting the right tension.
 Here’s the front and back of the complete piece.

-After pouring over too many stitch dictionaries, I decided the easiest way to approximate the long pointy leaves was to do a crochet chain embroidery stitch on top of the completed work.
+After poring over too many stitch dictionaries, I decided the easiest way to approximate the long pointy leaves was to do a crochet chain embroidery stitch on top of the completed work.
 That way, I could control the angle and give the tree a three-dimensional look.
 I followed a simple video tutorial (here) since crochet is not my forte.

 And of course, I used a gray sweater as a backing.
 This time, I chose a cardigan, so I could incorporate the buttons for easy removal.